NASA-Planetary-Science/sbmt-client/misc/server/sbmt/internal/content/recentchanges.md

 -   At bottom is Statistics information on leftmost tab, added new button for showing additional statistics.
 These statistics take longer to compute so are not shown by default.
+-   Added control in Eros Lineament tab for changing line width of lineaments.

 ### December 4, 2014